jjvanzon/Circular-Language-Spec/spec/inheritance/extending-the-system-interfaces-older.md

 -----

-Actually, system objects would not be an equivalent of __Getters__ and __Setters__ if it weren’t for the *extension* of system commands.
-A summary of the system objects would not be complete without a list of all possible system commands and all its possible procedure extensions.
+Actually, system objects might not be an equivalent of __Getters__ and __Setters__ if it weren’t for the *extension* of system commands.
+A summary of the system objects might not be complete without a list of all possible system commands and all its possible procedure extensions.
 Below you might find lists of all the extension possibilities of the system objects.
 For explanations about the extension possibilities, refer to the article *Extending The System Interfaces*.

 Related item extension possibilities: